quicwg/base-drafts/draft-ietf-quic-invariants.md

 The Version Negotiation packet described in this document is not integrity-protected; it only has modest protection against insertion by off-path attackers.
-QUIC versions MUST define a mechanism that authenticates the values it contains.
+QUIC versions that use Version Negotiation packets MUST define a mechanism that authenticates the values it contains.

 # IANA Considerations